How safe is your bank?

 3 things to consider when selecting and working with a bank

-When it comes to choosing which bank to work with what should you be looking at?
-There are so many different options from the “big box” banks (Bank of America, Chase, and Fidelity), to hip startups (Acorn, Betterment, and Ellevest), to local small banks (credit unions).
+When choosing which bank to work with, what should you look at?
+There are so many different options, from the “big box” banks (Bank of America, Chase, and Fidelity), to hip startups (Acorn, Betterment, and Ellevest), to local small banks (credit unions).

 If you’ve been alive for more than a decade, you’ve seen several large banks fail in this country.
 If you’re concerned — it makes sense.